-Cisco Systems and Trend Micro say their latest collaboration is another step toward the self-defending network, where IT managers can blunt attacks by spotting worms and updating antivirus
+Cisco Systems and Trend Micro say their latest collaboration is another step toward the self-defending network, where IT managers can blunt attacks by spotting worms and updating antivirus signatures within minutes of an outbreak.

 The companies unveiled a new service this week called the Cisco Incident Control System (ICS).
 Cisco also unveiled security enhancements to its Intrusion Prevention Systems (IPS) and Internetwork Operating System (IOS) software.